AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 d2: "How on earth can someone be that stupid?"

-Let's calculate the TFIDF vector for the word "How".
-(Assuming all the punctuation are removed and preprocessing is done before calculating the TFIDF vector)
+Let's calculate the TF-IDF vector for the word "How" using the simple TF-IDF formula (Assuming all the punctuation are removed and preprocessing is done before calculating the TF-IDF vector)

 TF("How",d1) = 2 ("How" appeared two times in d1) / 19(Total number of terms in d1)